In this article

 In a two-stage approach, after the implant has healed and osseointegrated, the dentist makes an incision in the gum to expose the implant.
 Then, they attach the healing abutment to the implant before closing the incision with stitches.

-Once your gums are healed, and the implant is fully fused to the jawbone, the dentist unscrews the healing abutment and places the final abutment and crown in position.
+Once the gums are healed and the implant is fully fused to the jawbone, the dentist unscrews the healing abutment and positions the final abutment and crown.
 This one-stage approach eliminates the need to reopen the gums after the implant heals.

-The material selected for the abutment can influence the implant’s strength and esthetics of your smile.1
+The material selected for the abutment can influence the implant’s strength and esthetics of your smile.

 Dental abutments can be made from various materials, including:

-The abutment the dentist recommends may depend on various factors, including:
+The abutment the dentist recommends may depend on various factors.
+These include the type of restoration, the tooth’s biting load, your budget, allergies, and preferences.

-According to Dr. Nandita Lilly, one of NewMouth’s in-house dentists, “There are many factors, including medical status, esthetic concerns, allergies, and the location of the implant, that determine which materials and techniques are the best for you.”
+According to Dr. Nandita Lilly, one of NewMouth’s in-house dentists, “Many factors, including medical status, esthetic concerns, allergies, and the location of the implant, determine which materials and techniques are the best for you.”

 In this article